 The Compensation Committee has not granted any awards under the Amended Plan subject to stockholder approval of the Amended Plan.
-Participation and the types of awards under the Amended Plan are subject to the discretion of the Compensation Committee, consistent with the terms and limitations of the Amended Plan, and as a result, the benefits or amounts that will be received by any participant or groups of participants under the Amended Plan are subject to the Currently determinable.
-For information on awards granted between October 1, 2020 and September 30, 2021 under the Plan to our named executive officers, see sections captioned "EXECUTIVE COMPENSATION TABLES - Grants of Plan-Based Awards Table" in this Proxy Statement.
+Participation and the types of awards under the Amended Plan are subject to the discretion of the Compensation Committee, consistent with the terms and limitations of the Amended Plan, and as a result, the benefits or amounts that will be received by any participant or groups of participants under the Amended Plan are not currently determinable.
+For information on awards granted between October 1, 2020 and September 30, 2021 under the Plan to our named executive officers, see sections captioned "EXECUTIVE COMPENSATION TABLES - Summary Compensation Table" and "EXECUTIVE COMPENSATION TABLES - Grants of Plan-Based Awards Table" in this Proxy Statement.